mingfujacky/Lecture-Big-Data/ch08_distributed_computing.md

 [![分散式架構，就是網站部署到多台主機](https://i.ytimg.com/vi/nugvkYs4lNE/default.jpg)](https://youtu.be/nugvkYs4lNE?si=s31ZpmqjlImZQaS0)

-# Distributed Computing Framework: MapReduce and Spark
+# Distributed Computing Framework: MR and Spark
 - **MapReduce (MR)**: developed by Google and divides tasks into two phases: Map and Reduce.
   - **Map Phase**: each node processes a portion of the data and produces intermediate key-value pairs.
   - **Reduce Phase**: the intermediate results are aggregated to produce the final output.
-- **Apache Spark**: open-source and provides an **in-memory** data processing engine.
+- **Spark**: open-source and provides an **in-memory** data processing engine.
   - High speed and ease of use, supports Scala, Java, Python, and R.
 >**Spark** provides a more flexible and efficient way to handle big data processing tasks compared to MapReduce.

 # MapReduce
 ![MapReduce](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*1gx5I6RbBoJieKjT-mzRzA.png)

-# MapReduce: The Foundation of Distributed Batch Processing
+# MR: Foundation of Distributed Batch Processing
 - Proposed by **Google**, it was the standard model for processing large-scale datasets in the early days of big data.
 - The data processing workflow is abstracted into two simple, parallelizable functions
   - **Map (Mapping)**: Processes input data and transforms it into a series of intermediate key-value pairs `(key, value)`.